-It is a fact: Cannabis is one of the most popular drugs in the world.
-Some research shows that cannabis is actually the most commonly used drug in the United States.
-A 2014 National Survey on Drug Use and Health shows that there are 22.2 million past-month users among the United States populous.
+Cannabis is one of the most commonly-used drugs in the world.
+Some research shows that cannabis is actually the used more often than any other drug in the United States.
+A 2014 National Survey on Drug Use and Health shows that there are 22.2 million past-month users in the United States.
 And with legalization happening in an ever-increasing number of states, that number will very likely continue to increase.

 What Do You Need to Know?

 Some individuals use cannabis recreationally – to have fun, relax, or unwind.
 Others are simply addicted to cannabis and need it in order to function properly around their friends and family, at school, and even in their careers.